 - In order to calculate the exact loss of earnings, you will need to submit your pay slips for at least six months preceding the accident.
 This will act as irrefutable proof as to how much you were earning before the accident took place.

-There are several advantages to hiring an experienced personal injury solicitor when you are claiming reimbursement for lost earnings.
+There are several advantages to using an experienced personal injury solicitor when you are claiming loss of earnings compensation.

 For one thing they will know exactly what you can claim for so there is no likelihood that you will miss out on any reimbursements.
 With a solicitor in your corner, you can be sure that every bonus, perk, sick day, holiday day and overtime will be taken into consideration when filing the claim.